Yvand/hugo-AzureCP/content/en/docs/usage/register-application/index.md

 ---
-title: "Register an application in Azure AD"
+title: "Grant acces to Azure AD"
 description: ""
-lead: "This page will guide through the steps you to register an application for AzureCP in your Azure AD tenant and grant the required permissions."
+lead: "This page will guide through the steps to grant AzureCP access to your Azure AD tenant, by creating an app registration."
 date: 2021-05-20T10:45:06Z
 lastmod: 2021-08-06T11:15:29Z
 draft: false